 - Jane Hobson's Charity Commission blog - There's no room for doubt around safeguarding: protecting people is too important

 - 10 actions trustee boards need to take to ensure good safeguarding governance - Charity Commission infographic (PDF)

-The event is kindly supported by VWV.
-Lawyers from the firm have shared their insights into the Charity Commission's recent work on safeguarding in these blog posts:
+The Birmingham event was kindly supported by VWV Law Firm.
+Lawyers from VWV have shared their insights into the Charity Commission's recent work on safeguarding in these blog posts: